 Backpacking through The Needles is one of the best southwest experiences in the USA.
 The Needles is an extraordinary landscape filled with caves, spires, slot canyons, and so much more.
 If Moab is a destination, Canyonlands National Park, especially the Needles District, is a must-see.

-Guest contribution by Michelle of The Wandering Queen
+Guest contribution and photo by Michelle of The Wandering Queen

 To complement backpacking in the Needles District, hikers can plan a trek to Druid Arch.
 You can take your time backpacking to the famous arch or plan an all-day 11-mile there and back trip.